grafana/tempo/docs/sources/tempo/metrics-generator/_index.md

 The more dimensions are enabled, the higher the cardinality of the generated metrics.

 To learn more about this processor, read the [documentation]({{< relref "span_metrics/" >}}).

+### Exporting metrics

+The metrics-generator runs a Prometheus Agent that periodically sends metrics to a remote_write endpoint.
+The remote_write endpoint is configurable and can be any Prometheus-compatible endpoint.
+In order to support multi-tenancy, the metrics-generator forwards the `X-Scope-OrgID` header to the remote_write endpoint.